-Before Court Justice Ginsburg's death, the Supreme Court had a conserviate majority, five conserative leaning and four liberal leaning.
-With her death, it opens up one of the liberal seats, meaning if President Trump and the Republicans fill her seat with a conservatie leaning judge, it will leave the court with six conservatie and three liberal judges.
-And since the next oldest judge is liberal leaning Supreme Court Judge Stephen Breyer, it most likely will be a while before the Democrats can replace one of the conservative judges with a more liberal one.
+Before Court Justice Ginsburg’s death, the Supreme Court had a conservative majority, five conservative-leaning and four liberal-leaning.
+With her death, it opens up one of the liberal seats, meaning if President Trump and the Republicans fill her seat with a conservative-leaning judge, it will leave the court with six conservative and three liberal judges.
+And since the next oldest judge is liberal-leaning Supreme Court Judge Stephen Breyer, it most likely will be a while before the Democrats can replace one of the conservative judges with a more liberal one.

 Senate Majority Leader Mitch McConnell has already made October 30th, four days before the election, the day to vote on whoever President Trump nominates for the Supreme Court.
 This mostly solidifies that this seat will be held by a conservative, unless four Republicans senators come out against the vote, which at this moment seems very unlikely.
 This would mean all legislation that gets sent to the court will be more likely ruled on in a conservative matter.
 When this comes to fruition, it will shift the entire country toward the conservative agenda since all rulings in the court affect all laws in the nation.